iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.44.248/report.md

 > I've been re-installing, logging out/logging in again and again but still i cannot proceed to get my result.
 It always ask me some survey, can't able to submit because it keeps hangs up.<br> :date: __2020-12-30 06:55:43__

-> Good<br> :date: __2020-12-29 18:16:42__

-> Slow. .. can't understand the importance and value of using this application !!!!!<br> :date: __2020-12-29 05:39:11__

-> System very slow<br> :date: __2020-12-29 04:09:05__

-> Hi After installing this app, I can't proceed as it does not show the Yes / No option in the pre-conditions survey.
-So I can't move forward and do the submit.
-I tried the uninstallng of app and again installed the same.
-But still the same.
-Please rectify the issue.
-Thanks<br> :date: __2020-12-27 05:36:27__

 #### 1-star reviews